 URGENT APPEAL – THE OBSERVATORY

-ii.
-Put an end to any kind of harassment – including at the judicial level – against all human rights defenders in Belarus;
+i.
+Put an end to any kind of harassment – including at judicial level – against Mr. Uladzimir Labkovich, Ms. Tatsiana Reviaka, Ms. Diana Burakova, Mr. Ales Bialiatski and all members of ‘Viasna’, as well as against all other human rights defenders in Belarus;

-– “to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels” (Article 1);
+– its Article 1, which states that “everyone has the right, individually and in association with others, to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels”,

-iii.
-More generally, ensure in all circumstances the respect for human rights and fundamental freedoms in accordance with the Universal Declaration of Human Rights and with international and regional human rights instruments ratified by Belarus.
+iv.
+Ensure in all circumstances respect for human rights and fundamental freedoms in accordance with international human rights standards and international instruments ratified by the Belarusian Republic.